norcams/docs-enduser/docs/create-windows-machine.rst

 .. #    higher quotas in order to run Windows.
 Ask for access to the "win" flavor.
 .. #
 .. # ..
 TIP::
-.. #    Starting with Windows Server 2019, a SSH server is automatically configured
+.. #    Starting with Windows Server 2019, an SSH server is automatically configured
 .. #    and started in your Windows Instance.
 It takes some time from the instance
 .. #    appears configured until it is actually finished.
 Be patient if you want
-.. #    to start a SSH session to your Windows instance.
+.. #    to start an SSH session to your Windows instance.
 .. #
 .. # ..
 NOTE::
 .. #    When launching Windows instances in the BGO region, these will automatically